tanshinjie/Database-BigDataSystem_Betterread/README.md

 Clone the project repository using the following command git clone https://github.com/tanshinjie/database_project.git

 For all system. please copy paste the AWS credentials `aws_access_key_id` , ` aws_secret_access_key`, ` aws_session_token` into **aws_token.txt**.
-The credentials will be parsed into boto3 at the beginning of script generation.
+The credentials will be parsed into automation script at the beginning of script.

-During the setup, any new key-pair generated will be stored under setup/settings.
+During the setup, any new key-pair generated will be stored under `hadoop/settings` directory.
 Keep the key in the folder as the path will be referenced for later configuration.

-## Production System
+### Production System

-To setup the web servers and databases, specify the parameters in the given `config.json` under `/setup/settings`folder.
-The config file will also be updated with other parameters after the creation of the servers.
+To setup the web servers and databases, specify the parameters in the given `config.json` under `/hadoop/settings`folder.
+A new config file named `prod_config.json` will also be updated with other parameters after the creation of the servers. \
 Execute
 `python3 setup.py` to launch three new EC2 servers.
 For inital setup, the parameters consulted by the scripts are: